 If you are in Hobart you can take a day tour that includes Port Arthur as well as other sites along the Tasman Peninsula.
 The other options are to hire a car and drive yourself.
 There is plenty to see on the trip and a hire car allows you to stop when you want.
 Buses also run from Hobart to the site.

-We stayed at Eaglehawk Neck which is 25 minutes from Port Arthur so that we could be at the site when the gates opened.
+We stayed at Eaglehawk Neck (across from the Tessellated Pavement) which is 25 minutes from Port Arthur so that we could be at the site when the gates opened.
 This allowed us to get a car park close to the entrance.
 It also meant that there was only one person in the queue to get tickets before us.
 At about 2pm the main entrance was so busy with people arriving that we struggled to get through to the exit.
 There is also accommodation around Port Arthur.

 Your Port Arthur entrance ticket is valid for two consecutive days.
 It includes: